Middleton on the Hill: Buildings

 In 1874 a school was erected at a cost of £210 that could cater for 42 children.
 A building stood here was called Moor Abbey and was the remains of a much older building.
 This building would have had a moat.

 A short distance away, about 3 miles (5 km) south east of Middleton and near Tenbury Wells is the church of Saint Michael, which was founded by the Reverend Sir Frederick Arthur Gore Ouseley, Bart, M.A. at an outlay of nearly £30,000.
 Frederick Ouseley was the musical prodigy son of Sir Gore Ouseley, the diplomat who served in Persia, Russia and India.
 The church is a magnificent structure of stone, in the Middle Pointed style of architecture, and was consecrated on the 29 September 1856.
 There is beautiful stained glass in the east and west windows in particular, which represents figures of angels and the Crucifixion.
 The font is placed in a complete baptistery well of water, and there were only two of its kind when it was installed.
-The organ, a remarkable instrument that has 64 stops and four manuals, with many other novel and effective features, was installed under the direction of the Rev. Sir Frederick A. Gore Ouseley, Bart., M.A., Mus.
-Doc., professor of Music in the University of Oxford, and precentor of Hereford cathedral.
+The organ, a remarkable instrument that has 64 stops and four manuals, with many other novel and effective features, was installed under the direction of the Rev. Sir Frederick Ouseley.